Who needs a Citizenship Certificate?

-How do I get a Citizenship Certificate?To get one directly you should apply using CIC’s website.
+How do I get a Certificate of Canadian Citizenship?To get one directly you should apply using CIC’s website.
 Fill out the forms and mail them to the processing centre with the fee.

-Where do I mail my Citizenship Certificate Application to?
+Where do I mail my Canadian Citizenship Certificate Application to?

 If you would like our office to assist you with the application, address your package to:

 If you are sending your application directly to CIC by regular mail, you should address the package to: